US/DS Light Blinking: Causes and Fixes

 State of US/DS LightMeaning

-Flashing SlowlyThe US/DS will blink temporarily when first powering on your device as it searches for and connects to your ISP’s network.
+Flashing SlowlyThe US/DS may blink briefly when first powering on as it searches for and connects to your ISP’s network.
 This is normal.

-Solid LightA solid US/DS light means your modem/router has established a strong signal and active internet connection with your ISP.
-Data is flowing as expected.
+Solid LightA solid US/DS (or Online) light means the modem/gateway has locked channels and established an active connection with your ISP.

 If you notice long periods of blinking or no US/DS lights, your internet connectivity is impaired.
 Let’s look at why this happens and how to restore it.